-These wraps are the most delicious served fresh and warm but you can store any leftovers in the fridge for up to three days.
+These chickpea flour tortillas are the most delicious served fresh and warm but you can store any leftovers in the fridge for up to three days.
 They’re good served cold but they’re even better if you reheat them in a pan on the stove, or in the microwave or oven before serving.

 More chickpea flour recipes to try

-- This chickpea flour cake is easy to make, moist, rich, and chocolaty.
+- This chickpea flour chocolate cake is easy to make, moist, rich, and chocolaty.

 - These chickpea flour brownies are fudgy and decadent yet nutritious.